iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 It helps with proving the convergence of many algorithms that uses the proximal operator.
 For context, read [Firmly Nonexpansive Operators](../Operators%20Theory/Firmly%20Nonexpansive%20Operators.md) for more about Firmly Nonexpansive operators in general.
 There is also a simpler version of the proof for the Firmly Nonexpansiveness of the prox operators.

+Notice how, this proof didn't use subgradient at all.

 #### **Corollary 2.2 | The gradient of Moreau Envelope is Firmly Nonexpansive**